CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

 * `list event` will show all events according to the order of their starting time.

-* 'list due' will show all deadline according to their due time and due date. (when sorting the deadline without due time, the sorting will use 11:59 pm of the due date as deafault)
+* `list due` will show all deadline according to their due time and due date. (when sorting the deadline without due time, the sorting will use 11:59 pm of the due date as default)

 * Every tasks (floating tasks / events / deadlines) will have a unique index to differentiate their uniqueness.
-And their index will also be listed besides them when `list` command is excuted.
+And their index will also be listed besides them when `list` command is executed.

 * The overdue/past/finished tasks will not be listed.